Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 All the wireframes can be found here. for desktop tablet and mobile. https://github.com/fergusthompson/Worlds-most-amazing-memory-game/tree/master/wireframes

-## Features:
+## Features developed:
-* Timer
+* click counter
-* added time back to timer whenever 2 cards are matched in a modal popup
-* Flip Cards with matchinbg pictures
+* Flip Cards with matching pictures

-* easy, medium and hard setting
+## Features To be Developed
+* I would have liked to add a timer but didnt have time.
+* I would have liked to add difficulty settings but also didnt have the time.

 ## Technologies Used: